Monatric/js-tic-tac-toe/DEVELOPMENTPLAN.md

 # Pseudocode

-## First Iteration
+## First Phase

-The goal of the first iteration is to build the entire project within the console.
-All of the functionalities of the game must be proven working before working with the DOM, which will be started at the next iteration.
+The goal of the first phase is to build the entire project within the console.
+All of the functionalities of the game must be proven working before working with the DOM, which will be started at the next phase.

 ### Objects needed